FreeStyleFreeLunch/FreeStyle/README.md

 #### Tip
+You can obtain images with an aspect ratio of 1:1 through the diffusers_test/centercrop.py.

 For most images, adjusting hyperparameters can usually yield satisfactory results.
 If the generated outcome is suboptimal, it is advisable to try several different hyperparameters.